Questions

 Where is the Conservatory?

-What is unique about The American Conservatory of Paris?
+What is unique about the Conservatory?

 What instruments do you offer?

-What are solfège and music theory?
+What is solfège / music theory?

 Do you teach Suzuki?